honeyeyo/UGB/README.md

 ## Acknowledgments

-This project is based on Meta's Ultimate Glove Ball sample, adapted for ping-pong gameplay.
+This project is based on Meta's Ultimate Glove Ball sample, adapted for table tennis gameplay.